bazelbuild/bazel-blog/_posts/2019-02-11-configurable-builds-part-1.md

 ### Status

-You can use platforms today.
+You can use Bazel's new platform API today.
 The catch is that rules have to opt in support by including definitions of how their toolchains work.
 If you're designing a new set of rules, you should [design](https://docs.bazel.build/versions/master/toolchains.html) them for platforms.
 But most existing rules predate this work and still rely on legacy flags like [`--javabase`](https://source.bazel.build/bazel/+/0b84634f3be1118bdbd501f3d879382d6ae52307:src/main/java/com/google/devtools/build/lib/rules/java/JavaOptions.java;l=75).